Fire Danger Period

 This includes the CFA, Department of Environment, Land, Water and Planning (DELWP), Phillip Island Nature Parks (PINP), Council, VicRoads, and Victoria Police, who are all signatories of the Plan, together with AusNet Services, Westernport Water and South Gippsland Water.

 The Plan contains information on bushfire risk, the risk of fire associated with structures and chemicals, and identifies work that takes place across member agencies to reduce these fire risks.

 Fire agencies, land managers and private property owners implement measures to reduce the likelihood and consequence of bushfires in Bass Coast.

-The works Council undertakes to meet its responsibilities include:
+The work we undertakes to meet its responsibilities include:

 - Roadside slashing program to reduce roadside fuels and reduce the likelihood of ignitions caused by hot vehicle parts; and

 - Works in parks and reserves to maintain areas of high public use through slashing and vegetation management.

 The Coast and Bushland Fire Prevention Plan for 2018/19 has been updated and developed, which outlines works we undertake to reduce the impact of fire in our Coast and Bushland Reserves.